 This is for schools who have previously participated in a Development Work Group.
-All must show a strong commitment to embedding teaching for mastery approaches, and at least the lead teacher from the Development Work Group must have already started using mastery approaches.
+All must show a strong commitment to embedding teaching for mastery approaches, and at least the Lead Teacher from the Development Work Group must have already started using mastery approaches.
 The school leadership team including the headteacher must also be involved, to ensure there is a whole-school commitment.

-Find out more Search embedding mastery work groups online or contact your local Maths Hub: admin@londonsouthwestmathshub.co.uk Benefits - You will enhance your mathematical subject knowledge, emphasising key areas of maths - You will plan, teach and reflect on lessons with a mastery approach - Your school leaders will understand the school-wide structures which enable staff to develop mastery approaches - You and your school leaders will establish systems to support ongoing professional learning within school The Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools.
+Find out more Search embedding mastery work groups online or contact your local Maths Hub: info@londonsouthwestmathshub.co.uk Benefits - You will enhance your mathematical subject knowledge, emphasising key areas of maths - You will plan, teach and reflect on lessons with a mastery approach - Your school leaders will understand the school-wide structures which enable staff to develop mastery approaches - You and your school leaders will establish systems to support ongoing professional learning within school